Cloud Based |

 1. The Drawing - Delivered as a PDF.

 There are two forms of the drawing.
 Manually drawn or from an electronic drafting package.
 These documents are made up of non-associated orthographic projected views.
 Today, these are delivered as a PDF.
 Why do I reference manual drawings?
-Boeing is still sending these to the suppliers.
+Boeing is still sending manual drawings to the suppliers.
 It is funny in a MBE world that Boeing would overlook such a blatant violation of the model being the authority.

 2. The 3D Model - Delivered as a native or neutral 3D file format.